microsoft/PowerApps-Samples/component-framework/ControlStateAPI/README.md

   - power-platform
   - power-apps
 page_type: sample
-description: "This code component demonstrates how to to persist state of component across multiple renderings of the component within the same session.
-It provides you with the ability to build components that can maintain user state throughout the user's session as the user navigates to and from the component."
+description: "This sample demonstrates how to to persist a state of component across multiple renderings of the component within the same session in Microsoft Power Apps."
 ---

 # Implementing control state API Power Apps component framework sample

-## Summary

-This code component demonstrates how to to persist state of component across multiple renderings of the component within the same session.
-It provides you with the ability to build components that can maintain user state throughout the user's session as the user navigates to and from the component.
+This sample demonstrates how to to persist a state of component across multiple renderings of the component within the same session.
+The sample provides the ability to build components that can maintain user state throughout the user's session as the user navigates to and from the component.

 ![Preview of the sample](https://learn.microsoft.com/power-apps/developer/component-framework/media/control-state-api.png)